 The Defeat in 1967

-On September 28, 1970, Gamal Abdel Nasser died of a heart attack immediately after he had brokered a truce between Jordans and Palestinians.
-When Nasser died, Anwar al-Sadat became the new President of Egypt.
-His funeral on October 1, 1970, was attended by five million people.
+- On 28 September 1970, Nasser died of a heart attack immediately after he had brokered a truce between Jordan and Palestine.
+When he died, Anwar al-Sadat became the new President of Egypt.
+His funeral, on 1 October 1970, was attended by five million people.
 He was buried in the Abdel Nasser Mosque in Cairo.

-Nasser had two daughters (Huda and Mona) and three sons (Khaled, Abdul Hamid, and Hakim Amer).
-Khaled was sentenced to death in November 1988 for supporting the underground group Egypt’s Revolution.
+- Nasser had two daughters (Huda and Mona) and three sons (Khalid, Abdul Hamid and Hakim Amer).
+Khalid was sentenced to death in November 1988 for supporting the underground group Egypt’s Revolution.